briansimiyuj/doctor-appointment-app/README.md

         b.
 Display the current profile picture
         c.
 Create a function to handle image click which will open the file selector dialog
         d.
 Create a function to handle image change which will set the profile picture to the selected image
+        e.
+Create other input fields for the user data and display the current data (make a component for them)